sharlaa/FaceRecognition/README.md

 # Face Detection using OpenCV

 ## Description
+CV CS UGM
+Sharla Nur Raissa (23/516320/PA/22093)
 This project implements real-time face detection using OpenCV's Haarcascade Classifier.
 It detects faces from images and webcam in real-time and draws bounding boxes around them.
+I will explain how to run down below!

 ## How to Run